mhjacks/ansible-pattern-theory/README.md

 ### Are you sure this is "minimal"?

+To be absolutely crystal clear - this is what we are defining as the miminal set for building a _framework_ with Ansible-based GitOps, such that we can build out additional resources in hybrid cloud environments (including on-prem and bare metal) and continue to test them on an ongoing basis.
+Many customers and users will already have the capabilities provided by Satellite and IdM already running in some capacity, or may provide those capabilities using different products or projects.
+But to be successful as a framework for testing reference architectures, the framework needs to provide the ability to bootstrap resources, including aspects of itself, and this is the set of things that is essential to doing that.

+To put it a slightly different way, Ansible GitOps is possible without Satellite and IdM - it requires, essentially, the capabilities listed in the Principles section (which AAP by itself provides, in conjunction with a Git hosting service).
+The Validated Patterns framework for Ansible GitOps uses IdM and Satellite to make such GitOps patterns testable from bootstrap in a number of scenarios (hyperscalers, on-prem, baremetal) that align with the Red Hat hybrid cloud vision.

 The goal of this effort is to do more than simply assert that GitOps is possible with Ansible and define how to do it - it also requires the ability to define and execute useful use cases on top of that platform that can have CI/CD applied to them to continually test their interoperability; and to do this in a hybrid multi-cloud environment, which we also